Content MarketingSales and Marketing Training

 Prevent IP Infringement Lawsuits

-It is important to know some of the basics of intellectual property law before marketing your product for commercial purposes.
-By doing so, you would be able to avoid business setbacks and costly litigations related to infringement.
+Knowing some of the basics of intellectual property law before marketing your product for commercial purposes is important.
+By doing so, you can avoid business setbacks and costly litigation related to infringement.

-In terms of copyright, most marketers already knew the ropes and extent of copyright law when it comes to marketing materials.
-Using images, videos, soundbites, music, etc. that you just Google or search on another search engine can put your business at risk.
-Therefore, you have to make sure that the creative works you are using for your marketing materials are free from copyright or the creator/author of the work allows you to use it for commercial purposes.
-This way, you can avoid infringement lawsuits and costly fees for litigation.
+Regarding copyright, most marketers know the ropes and extent of copyright law regarding marketing materials.
+Using images, videos, soundbites, music, etc., that you just Google or search on another search engine can put your business at risk.
+Therefore, you have to ensure that the creative works you are using for your marketing materials are free from copyright or that the creator/author of the work allows you to use it for commercial purposes.
+This way, you can avoid infringement lawsuits and costly litigation fees.

-As for patent or trademark, knowing the process overview can essentially help marketers avoid infringement lawsuits.
-Since the application and maintenance process can be a bit complex, business owners usually hire a trademark or patent attorney to help them along.
+As for patents or trademarks, knowing the process overview can help marketers avoid infringement lawsuits for patents or trademarks.
+Since the application and maintenance process can be complex, business owners usually hire a trademark or patent attorney to help them along.
 On that note, marketers like you need to be involved and mindful of this process so that you can come up with a better marketing strategy that will not put your business at risk.

 Book a Free IP Consultation